pointfreeco/swift-snapshot-testing/Sources/SnapshotTesting/Documentation.docc/Articles/IntegratingWithTestFrameworks.md

 ```

 This is done so that people do not expect `#expect` and other Testing tools to work in UI test
 targets.
-We recommend that you remove this flag:
+If you want to use SnapshotTesting in a UI test target, we recommend that you remove
+this flag:

   * Open your project's settings and navigate to the settings for your UI testing target.
   * Search for "Other Swift flags" in the "Build Settings" tab.
   * Delete the `$(inherited)` flag.

 Now you can `import SnapshotTesting` in UI test targets _and_ make use of `assertSnapshot`.
 But
 do remember that you _cannot_ use `#expect` or any of the other tools from Swift Testing.